mohamadi7613/mycheat/py/django.md

-pip install django                    # its better to use virtual env for installing instead of globall instalation python -m django --version            # django version django-admin                         # make sure django is installed django-admin startproject myproj          # first command for create a folder project (do not use dash) python manage.py startapp IMDB_app        # create app (we can have multiple apps inside main project) [add this "IMDB_app" in INSTALLED_APPS] python manage.py runserver                # start server python manage.py runserver 8080            # start server on port 8080
+pip install django                    # its better to use virtual env for installing instead of globall instalation python -m django --version            # django version django-admin                         # make sure django is installed django-admin startproject myproj          # first command for create a folder project (do not use dash)     # conventional name = backend python manage.py startapp IMDB_app        # create app (we can have multiple apps inside main project) [add this "IMDB_app" in INSTALLED_APPS] python manage.py runserver                # start server python manage.py runserver 8080            # start server on port 8080